 Lazy No Bake Thin Mint Cookies ~ a lazy cook’s dream of a cookie!
+These super easy no bake cookies taste every bit as good as the originals, and you can make a dozen quicker than you can say Girl Scout Cookie!

 One of my favorite posts of all time is my HOMEMADE THIN MINT COOKIES.
 They give you that perfect flashback to your favorite Girl Scout cookie.
 They’re a great project for a weekend afternoon, but I get it, I realize that baking from scratch doesn’t always fit into your schedule.
 What about when you get a craving for Thin Mints a busy Monday?
 Here’s a version that needs no baking at all, uses just 3 ingredients, and gives you that same thrill — I know you’re going to love them.